-Maths teaching at St James is aimed at giving all children the opportunities to develop and apply the goals set out by the national curriculum: develop fluency, problem-solving and reasoning skills.
+Maths teaching at St James is aimed at giving all children the opportunities to develop and apply the goals set out by the national curriculum: to develop fluency, problem-solving and reasoning skills.
 To achieve these goals, we teach using a mastery curriculum in which we aim for all children to become fluent, independent learners.
 Mastering maths means pupils acquiring a deep, long-term, secure and adaptable understanding of the subject.
-We place a considerable emphasis on teaching mental calculation methods and making maths link to real-life as much as possible.

 Useful Maths websites

 - https://login.mathletics.com/ - take a look at the 'how to log on to Mathletics' document at the bottom of the page for assistance in logging on

 - https://play.ttrockstars.com/auth/school/student - you will find guidance on how to access TT Rockstars at the bottom of the page